-Sometimes the artwork is so identical that they must have been carved by the same artist.
+Some pieces of artwork found hundreds of miles apart are so identical that they must have been carved by the same master sculptor.

 Clearly, then, people of all these far-flung regions considered themselves – in some sense – members of the same civilization.
 At its peak, this domain spanned some 180,000 square miles (466,000 sq. km.) – an area larger than modern Germany.

 This was no local tribal confederation.
 It was a region-spanning dominion of planned cities.